-Most computer and information systems manager positions require at least a bachelor’s degree, though the BLS noted that many professionals in these types of roles also have graduate degrees.
+Most computer and information systems manager positions require at least a bachelor’s degree, but the BLS noted that many professionals in these types of roles also have graduate degrees.
 For this reason, professionals who are aiming for this career path may find great benefit in the master’s in MIS online program.

-Students who earned their Bachelor of Science in Information Systems are on the right track to pursue a Master of Science in Management Information Systems, but even prospective students who didn’t earn this degree can begin working toward their MS MIS qualification through the school’s bridge program.
+While students who earned their Bachelor of Science in Information Systems are on the right track to pursue a Master of Science in Management Information Systems, other prospective students who didn’t earn this degree can begin working toward their MS MIS through the school’s bridge program.
 This program consists of two courses that aim to bring students up to speed in their understanding of networks, computers, and databases:

+IS 591: Introduction to Networking and Computer Programming.
 Students who don’t have a background in enterprise systems and programming will get a close look at the environment in which developers create software.

+IS 592: Systems Analysis and Database.
 Geared toward students who don’t have experience with systems analysis or database administration, this course gives individuals an understanding of how information technology, data storage, and data retrieval come together to create information systems.

 Management Information Systems Core Courses